stuart-d/ec2-looky-loo/README.md

 https://aws.amazon.com/api-gateway/pricing/
 https://aws.amazon.com/s3/pricing/

-NOTE: The AWS free tier would cover this tool for a year for most installations.
+NOTE: Remember the AWS Free Tier!

 ## Installation (if you just want to run it on AWS):